 This secret ingredient really elevates this lemony twist on the Corpse Reviver.
 To make coconut water ice, all you have to do is freeze some pure coconut water.

 I used the Tovolo sphere mold and my favorite pink coconut water, Harmless Harvest.
-However, you can freeze the coconut water into regular cubes if you like, and you can also use a different brand of coconut water if you prefer.
+It only takes about 4-6 hours to freeze coconut water in the Tovolo sphere mold.
+You can also freeze the coconut water into regular cubes if you like, and you can also use a different brand of coconut water if you prefer.

 Just make sure it’s a very flavorful, all natural coconut water.
 I like Harmless Harvest because it’s super sweet and doesn’t have the odd after taste that some overly processed brands do.
 It also has a gorgeous, natural pink hue that makes this cocktail even more beautiful!